 6. Plan your response

-If somebody at your company has made a terrible mistake or misjudgement, how do you want to respond?
+If somebody at your company has made a terrible mistake or misjudgment, how do you want to respond?

 Make a plan that takes into account the answers to the following questions: